 The Contraband Pink Lady 5137 has a vented mesh top that allows your hands to breathe while you are training.
 It also features quick removal finger tabs, ensuring that the gloves will never get stuck on your hand.Read more

 The Grip lock padding technology gives you a silicone rubber beading on the palm of the glove.
-This provides you with a high traction surface that will give you extra gripping power on the bar.
-The Contraband ladies weightlifting gloves have a very soft interior, which allows you to hold on for longer.
-The material used on these pink workout gloves has the ability to direct sweat away from the skin, preventing sweat-related hand slippage.
+It provides you with a high traction surface that will give you extra gripping power on the bar.
+The Contraband ladies workout gloves have a very soft interior, which allows you to hold on for longer.
+The material used on these pink workout gloves can direct sweat away from the skin, preventing sweat-related hand slippage.
 This product comes with a 12-month manufacturer’s warranty.

 4. Gold's Gym Classic